Saturday, February 15, 2014

 But I have to move.
 Life isn’t Olive Garden.
 God does not serve me.
 I have to get my hands dirty.
 Sometimes all I end up doing is trashing my kitchen.
 Sometimes, the results are “meh.”
 But sometimes?
 Sometimes I get a God story that blows me away.

 So.
 First, PRAY.
 Abide.
 Listen.
 Seek wise counsel.
 PRAY again.
 Abide and listen again.
-But then, take action (that’s not out of line with His Word) and keep praying that God will either throw barriers in my way if I start heading the wrong direction or that he would work my latest mistake for His ultimate good and Glory.
+But then, take action (action that’s not out of line with His Word) and keep praying that God will either throw barriers in my way if I start heading the wrong direction or that he would work my latest mistake for His ultimate good and Glory.